SongGithub/pelicanblog/content/2014 intern/arti4.rst

 My observation today is the deeper I dig, the more I can explore
 ================================================================
 For the pelican blog, I have been strictly following pelican site's instuctions, especially the way I serve the website.
-However, the method named 'simpleHTTP' has strange habbit that delay my changes on website randomly.
+However, the method named 'simpleHTTP' has strange habbit that randomly delaying my changes on website.
 It seems to have its own mind which rander itself very unreliable.
+I've got fed up by this, so I need a solution for this problem.

 Gold Digged out today
 ---------------------